 New Philadelphia is a medium-sized city located in the state of Ohio.
-With a population of 17,484 people and four constituent neighborhoods, New Philadelphia is the 109th largest community in Ohio.
-New Philadelphia has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 17,410 people and four constituent neighborhoods, New Philadelphia is the 109th largest community in Ohio.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, New Philadelphia is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, New Philadelphia is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in New Philadelphia who work in office and administrative support (14.02%), sales jobs (8.97%), and food service (8.58%).
+Unlike some cities, New Philadelphia isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in New Philadelphia are a mix of both white- and blue-collar jobs.
+Overall, New Philadelphia is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in New Philadelphia who work in office and administrative support (9.40%), food service (8.99%), and management occupations (8.27%).

 The most common language spoken in New Philadelphia is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.